ma-schulze/daedalus_release/SP_AE_README.md

 All executions completed.
 ```

-The report for this run is written under:
+The report for this run is written under (relative to the project root):

 ```
 reports/others/test_binaries/optee_examples/optee_examples/f4e750bb-1437-4fbf-8785-8d3580c34994.elf/